-So i decided to hand-paint 4 live stunning models and turn them into painted Goddess’: Not only that but to paint them in the style of Charlotte Olympia shoes, which Charlotte thought was a fab idea!
-So i picked the gorgeous Charlotte Olympia Piano shoe, the Greta disco, the stunning leafed Eve shoe and finally my favourite, the leopard Greta:
+I decided to hand-paint 4 live stunning models and turn them into painted Goddess’: Not only that but to paint them in the style of Charlotte Olympia shoes, which Charlotte thought was a fab idea!
+So I picked the gorgeous Charlotte Olympia Piano shoe, the Greta disco, the stunning leafed Eve shoe and finally my favourite, the leopard Greta:

-Actually in the end i used my own Leopard Greta’s and Pianos!
-All i had to do was find 4 fabulous potential Goddess’ and i didnt want size zero models, i wanted healthy real women size 10-12 with actual curves so i put a post out on facebook asking ‘do you want to get your kit off for charity at The Saatchi and be hand-painted by me in the style of Charlotte Olympia shoes?
-I will bring out the inner goddess in you!’ and guess what, i was inundated with friends and friends of friends offering to strip down!
-I found my fabulous 4, Lotta, Alex, Karima and Roseli, got sponsored by the brilliant Charles Fox makeup, given some extra helping body painting hands from fabulous Paul Merchant from Charles Fox and independent body-painter Emma Allen and lastly some gorgeous hair styling from Natalie Summerlin.
+All I had to do was find 4 fabulous potential Goddess’ and I didn’t want size zero models, I wanted healthy real women of sizes 10-12 with actual curves so I put a post out on Facebook asking ‘do you want to get your kit off for charity at The Saatchi and be hand-painted by me in the style of Charlotte Olympia shoes?
+I will bring out the inner goddess in you!’ and guess what?!
+I was inundated with friends and friends of friends offering to strip down!
+I found my fabulous 4; Lotta, Alex, Karima and Roseli.
+I got sponsored by the brilliant Charles Fox makeup, given some extra helping body painting hands from fabulous Paul Merchant from Charles Fox and independent body-painter Emma Allen and lastly some gorgeous hair styling from Natalie Summerlin.

 Well apart from being nearly 2 and a half hours late for the private view, the painting took forever and we slightly mis-timed how long it would take to paint 4 naked ladies from top to toe, it actually turned out to our advantage.
-The girls came outside onto the Kings Road, ready to ‘hide’ in these special bin bag lined umbrellas i made for them to hide their naughty bits (they were wearing thongs and boobie stickers!) but instead they chose to toss them aside and stride across the Kings Road Zebra Crossing in all their glory!
+The girls came outside onto the Kings Road, ready to ‘hide’ in these special bin bag lined umbrellas I made for them to hide their naughty bits (they were wearing thongs and boobie stickers!) but instead they chose to toss them aside and stride across the Kings Road Zebra Crossing in all their glory!
 Of course we stopped traffic, with everyone jumping out of the shops to come and see the commotion!
 And then the paparazzi caught on, waiting for celebs to turn up to the gallery and they went nuts for the girls.
-I of course had to take my own pictures of the girls strutting their stuff and this is where i had to take my Carmen Wedges off and put them in my friends bag until i reached the gallery.
+I of course had to take my own pictures of the girls strutting their stuff and this is where I had to take my Carmen Wedges off and put them in my friends bag until I reached the gallery.
 But low and behold, by the time we reached, one of my wedges had disappeared!
 I was gutted and turned up in no shoes!
-But the show had to go on and i had a spare pair of Olympias which i threw on whilst the entire gallery wents bonkers for my goddess girls, standing still on their plinths.
-Everywhere i went, i could hear ‘have you seen the painted ladies?!’.
+But the show had to go on and I had a spare pair of Olympias which I threw on whilst the entire gallery went bonkers for my goddess girls, standing still on their plinths.
+Everywhere I went, I could hear ‘have you seen the painted ladies?!’.

 Well the night was a huge success for charity with The Evening Standard posting a huge picture of my girls the next day on page three citing Banksy and Boyarde’s ladies as the ‘highlight of the auction’ wow what a night!
-But i was left in mourning for my beautiful shoe, searching high and low for it, following the trail like Hansel and Gretel.
-I really felt like Cinderella with my missing shoe and it took me a long time to get over it, i absolutely loved those shoes!…… Until…..
+But I was left in mourning for my beautiful shoe, searching high and low for it.
+I really felt like Cinderella with my missing shoe and it took me a long time to get over it, I absolutely loved those shoes!…… Until…..
 Well see through the pictures first………!